ming900518/ts-type-assistant/README.md

-# ts-type-assistant
+# TypeScript Type Assistant

-An LSP server for assisting me type everything correctly in TypeScript.
+An LSP server for assisting me type everything correctly in TypeScript, work in progress.